 Reverse Sear Method

 - Season the meat and place it on a smoker at 180-200F.
-The steak should sear for 1 hour, aproximatly, or until it reaches 120F.
+The steak should sear for 1 hour, approximately, or until it reaches 120F.

 - Place the meat on a Blackstone griddle preheated at medium-high heat.
-To form a crust, let the meat rest for 2 to 3 minutes.
+Let the meat rest for 2 to 3 minutes to form a crust.